wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 - Web application firewall
 - SSL/TLS offloading

+### Azure Front Door
+Azure Front Door is a modern cloud content delivery network (CDN) service that delivers high performance, scalability, and secure user experiences for your content and applications.
+Deliver real-time performance of global web applications using the Microsoft global edge network.
+Accelerate content and transform multiple microservice applications into a single more secure app delivery architecture.
+Supports:
+- HTTP, HTTPS, HTTP/2
+- Layer 7
+- Global apps
+- Web application firewall
+- SSL/TLS offloading
+-
 ## Azure Virtual Network
 Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure.
 An instance of the service (a virtual network) enables many types of Azure resources to securely communicate with each other, the internet, and on-premises networks.
 These Azure resources include virtual machines (VMs).
 A virtual network is similar to a traditional network that you'd operate in your own datacenter.
 But it brings extra benefits of the Azure infrastructure, such as scale, availability, and isolation.